 Constipation is also a problem of not eating fiber, and also of dehydration.
 When you eat too much cheese, white bread, and other simple carbs, you will not enough fiber to clean out the bowels.

-You need fiber to bulk up the waste and for the removal of waste.
-So try to eat more fibers foods like leafy greens, fruits, and certain seeds like chia seeds.
+You need fiber to bulk up the waste and remove waste.
+So try to eat more fiber foods like leafy greens, fruits, and certain seeds like chia seeds.

 Sleep does so much more than many people know.
 Sleep is vital to overall health and it is during sleep that cells are repaired, memories are consolidated, and the brain basically takes out its trash during sleep.

 But how does sleep affect your gut?
 Mainly lack of stress causes the body stress.
 Cortisol levels rise and this stress causes cells that line the gut to become more permeable, causing a leaky gut.

 Also, it is during sleep that melatonin is produced.
 Melatonins are thought of as a sleep hormone.
 But newer research is indicating that melatonin does so much more and in fact, can and does influence gut health.
 You see according to new research there are two types of melatonin.

 One is produced by the pineal gland and has a more circadian influence but there is also enteric melatonin that is produced in the gt and greatly influences gut health.

 This melatonin also acts as an antioxidant and curbs gut inflammation and ulceration of the gut lining, as well as increasing gut motility.

 Plus, the gut and your body follow a circadian rhythm.
 And research has found that irregular sleep patterns, tend to cause a dysregulation of the gut microbiome and metabolic changes that lead to insulin insensitivity and obesity.
 These are also factors associated with a leaky gut.